www.sprayway.com | £180

-Sprayway describes the Halt as an ‘insulated hill jacket.’
+Sprayway describes the Halt as an ‘insulated hill jacket’.
 It has a fixed layer of 80g thermal insulation providing warmth and a two-layer Gore-Tex outer for waterproofing (which also helps the insulation keep its warmth).
-If you’re planning on being out in the cold this winter then the combination of the two will appeal, although it does restrict the Halt to being a winter only product.
+If you’re planning on being out in the cold this winter (here are a few ideas for winter hikes) then the combination of the two will appeal, although it does restrict the Halt to being a winter only product.

 The jacket’s cut is spot on, with a longer mid-section providing extra protection against the weather.
 The hand-warmer pockets are accessible when wearing a rucksack with a hipbelt.
 The jacket is comfy as well as being warm, although at 780g it’s nowhere near the lightest on test, with the insulating layer also making it considerably bulkier when packed away in a rucksack, taking up slightly more room than a football.